alaesahbou/BuscoPhylo_Desktop/BioPipelineRunner/README.md

 3. Start the execution of the pipeline and monitor the progress.
 4. View and visualize the results once the execution is complete.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Acknowledgments

-- Thanks to the developers of the bioinformatics tools integrated into this application.
-- Special thanks to the JavaFX community for providing a robust framework for building desktop applications.